Large fire rips through south London railway arch

-LONDON, June 28 (Reuters) - A large fire ripped through a railway arch beside Elephant and Castle station in south London on Monday, sending a ball of flame and plumes of black smoke billowing up high into the sky above the capital.
+LONDON (Reuters) -A large fire ripped through a railway arch beside Elephant and Castle station in south London on Monday, sending a ball of flame and plumes of black smoke billowing up high into the sky above the capital.

 Police said the incident was not terror related.
 There were no immediate reports of anyone being injured.